matiboux/Oli/README.md

 ### Some extras

 **You might also want to look into other things that might help you:**
 Want to use a database with your website?
-Import the [default Oli SQL file](#) (oli.default.sql) in your MySQL database, and update your *config.json* file with the MySQL access infos.
+Import the [default Oli SQL file](https://github.com/OliFramework/Oli/blob/master/oli.default.sql) in your MySQL database, and update your *config.json* file with the MySQL access infos.
 Need to use the account management feature?
 Learn about the [official Oli login page](https://github.com/OliFramework/Oli-Login-Page)!

 Interesting by things made by the community?
 [Check out what projects and addons they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community)!